swimmingly/yodrew.github.io/protocol.md

 I know less about this part of my clients' retreats than the dark part.
 From what I saw and heard, their aftermaths varied greatly in character.
 Sometimes they matched the drama of mine, sometimes they were smooth sailing.
 Remember where you just were and keep your eyes peeled.

-##### recapacitation
+### recapacitation {#recapacitation}

 Regarding some aspects of our own lives, we all know better.
-I mean things we should do for ourselves which, strangely, we do not.
+I mean things we think we should do for ourselves which, strangely, we do not.
 Moralism says it is because we will not.
 Hygiene says it is because we cannot.
+Stop a moment and consider the relief this idea brings.

-Darkroom retreating enables the organism to restore one's capacity for the benefits of taking care of oneself, therefore restoring the ability to do so.
+Darkroom retreating provides the conditions in which the organism restore one's capacity for both self-care and its benefits.
 This is recapacitation.
-The intensity and highs of a retreat mostly fade, but restored capacity remains.
-Just as a broken leg, once healed, doesn't become broken again without another major injury.
+The intensity of a retreat mostly fades, but restored capacity remains.
+A broken leg, once healed, doesn't spontaneously become broken again.

-Thus the full application of the [_idea_](/darkness-conjecture/) behind hygienic darkroom retreating means

-- doing retreats of increasing length
-- alternated with periods of radical lifeway change

-until health is fully restored.
-"Health through healthful living."
+The full application of the [____**idea**____](http://darkroomretreat.com/darkness-conjecture/) behind hygienic darkroom retreating consists of **doing retreats of increasing length alternated with periods of radical lifeway change until health is fully restored.** "Health through healthful living," as we hygienists like to say.

 You already know some changes you would like to make.
-Those you do not know, you can, in darkness, become capable of learning and applying.
-Resources and opportunities that have been right under your nose all along suddenly become visible and interesting.
+Now you can make some of them.
+Those you do not know, you will, in darkness, become capable of discovering, learning, and applying.
+Resources and opportunities that were right under your nose, on the tip of your tongue, out of the corner of your eye suddenly become visible, compelling, accessible.
 Having restored a lost part of yourself, _how_ you are changes.
-So you attract and seek different things.
-When you see you can walk through the front door of a bakery and get whatever you like, you will stop begging crumbs out its back door.
+You notice and attract different things.
+Once you see you can walk through the front door of a bakery and get whatever you like, you will stop begging crumbs out its back door.

-#### summary
+## summary {#summary}

 I have tried to impress you with the idea that you are not the main actor in darkness.
 But in truth, a part of you is.
 It is the part we are taught to ignore, deny, and disown: the autonomic self.
-In darkness, the conscious self we are taught to fully identify with becomes a servant to the autonomic self.
-This corrects the conventional relationship, which mistakenly harnesses the unfailing processes of life to the agenda of a crippled will.
+In darkness, we cease to identify so closely with the conscious self.
+And it is revealed as the servant of the autonomic self.
+This corrects the conventional relationship, which mistakenly attempts to harness the unfailing processes of life to the desperate agenda of a crippled will we view as our sole identity.

 In ordinary life, you must arrange certain conditions to live.
 You must keep your wits about you.
 You are accountable for your own experience.
-These basic facts not only remain the same in the darkroom, they become especially clear.
+These basic facts not only persist in the darkroom, they become especially clear.
 In darkness, it is your job to maintain certain conditions of the retreat.

 Your non-expert, non-mind-reading, non-therapist supporter (if you have one) will be on the outside helping you do that.
 She will be maintaining the darkroom, bringing food, perhaps finding your lost shoes.
 Like any decent person would, she will talk to you for a few minutes if you need.
 It's your retreat.
 If something is not working, say so.

-If you would, please write a description of what happened before you finish, while it is fresh in your memory.
-Revisit it later and share it online if you like.
-Send me a link.
+On your last transition day, write a description of what happened while it is fresh in your memory.
+Finalize it with insights from your aftermath.
+Share it online if you like and please send me a link.
 I have found these reports very useful in improving the darkroom, understanding the process, and learning to explain it to people.
-More writers and readers of reports will help spread darkroom retreating and advance its theory and practice.
+More writers and readers of reports will help spread hygienic darkroom retreating and advance its theory and practice.

-[&lt;](/format/)&nbsp;&nbsp;&nbsp;[`^`](/)&nbsp;&nbsp;&nbsp;[&gt;](/prepare/)
-{:.arrow}